 It's your friends that pull you through.

 I eventually got a hold of Alfredo late that night, and he apologized profusely, and said that I should head to his place.
-He also told me that his keys were, indeed, at that acting school of his, and that the wench at the acting school felt badly about missing them.
+He also told me that his keys were, indeed, at that acting school of his where he said they would be, and that the wench at the acting school felt badly about missing them.
+Right - I'm sure that she's losing sleep over that to this day.

 Anyway, I packed my luggage on my aching back and walked to the Subway for the ride to Al's house.
-What's funny about that, is that Lenny lived on Ditmars Ave in Queens, which is where the N Train starts.....and Al's place in Bay Ridge Ave, in Brooklyn, was, to make a long story short, near where it ends.
-So I took the yellow line for the 2 & 1/2-hour trek.
+What's funny about that, is that Lenny lived near Ditmars Ave in Queens, which is where the N Train starts....so, I got on board and rode into Manhattan, then I transferred to the R at Times Square (which was the only way I trusted myself to make such a transfer at that moment) to get to Al's place in Bay Ridge Ave, in Brooklyn, near where the R train ends.
+Case in point, I took the yellow line for about 3 hours, from one end to another, through 3 Burroughs, to finally rest my beyond-weary head.

-(Let's recap....I'd taken a cab from LaGuardia to Greenwich Village.....then got in a cab from there to Astoria, then took the train all the way from there to Bay Ridge Ave.
-My route that day basically was in the shape of a gigantic number 4!)
+Let's recap....I'd taken a cab from LaGuardia to Greenwich Village.....then got in another cab from there to Astoria, then took the train all the way from there to Bay Ridge Ave.
+My route that day basically was in the shape of a gigantic number 4!

 "I thought I'd hear from you a long time before now....where have you BEEN?"